Cheapest Liability-Only Car Insurance (2026)

 Methodology

-To find the cheapest car liability insurance, ValuePenguin gathered rates across ZIP codes in all 50 states.
+To find the cheapest liability car insurance, ValuePenguin gathered rates across ZIP codes in all 50 states.
 Rates are included for all the insurance companies that offer policies in at least five states.
+To be considered a national company, an insurer must sell plans in more than 26 states.

 Rates are for a 30-year-old driver who drives a 2018 Honda Civic EX.
 He has good credit and a clean driving history.